Solar in Shreveport, LA: 2026 Cost, Savings & Payback

 Does Shreveport have net metering?

-Is solar worth it in Shreveport, LA?
+Is solar worth it in Shreveport, LA in 2026?